 What is group therapy?

-In group therapy, approximately 4-10 individuals meet face-to-face with trained group therapists.
+In group therapy, approximately 4-10 individuals meet with trained group therapists.
 During the group meeting time, members decide what they want to talk about.
 Members are encouraged to give feedback to others.
 Feedback includes expressing your own feelings about what someone says or does.
 Interaction between group members is highly encouraged and provides each person with an opportunity to try out new ways of behaving; it also provides members with an opportunity for learning more about the way they interact with others.
 It is a safe environment in which members work to establish a level of trust that allows them to talk personally and honestly.
 Group members make a commitment to the group and are instructed that the content of the group sessions are confidential.
 It is not appropriate for group members to disclose events of the group to an outside person.

 Why is group therapy helpful?

 - People tend to recreate in the group the difficulties that brought them there.
 With the direction of the group therapist, the group is able to give support, offer alternatives, and comfort members in such a way that these difficulties become resolved and alternative behaviors are learned.